RosterElf Logo

 NES source: National Employment Standards.

-Long service leave is governed by state and territory legislation, not the Award.
+Long service leave is governed by state or territory legislation and, in some cases, other applicable instruments — not the Award itself.

 Coverage checks